What’s the Easiest Way to Remove Linoleum?

 Removing old linoleum from a concrete or wood subfloor requires time and energy, and a few smart tips can make it easier.
 Hiring someone to handle this tedious task might be the best tip, but for those committed to DIY, this page gives you the tools and techniques required.

 This isn’t vinyl!
 A lot of homeowners refer to vinyl flooring as linoleum.
 While similar in looks, the way to remove linoleum flooring is a little different.
-See this page for How to Remove Vinyl Flooring.

 - Safety gear is recommended – mask, protective clothing, gloves, etc.